kenzychew/anime-list/README.md

    - Main landing page displaying top-rated anime
    - Features:
+     - Allows users to filter by genre and sort by popularity
-     - Fetches and displays a paginated list of top anime from Jikan API
+     - Fetches and displays a list of top anime from Jikan API
      - Shows anime in a grid layout using AnimeCard components
      - Implements pagination using Material UI's Pagination component
      - Allows users to add/remove anime from their watchlist
-     - Shows toast notifications for watchlist actions
-     - Displays 20 anime per page
-     - Includes loading and error states

    **SearchResultsPage**

    - Handles search functionality and displays search results
    - Features:
+     - Includes a search bar for new searches
      - Gets search query from URL parameters
      - Fetches matching anime from Jikan API based on search term
-     - Shows results in a grid layout similar to HomePage
-     - Includes a search bar for new searches
-     - Implements pagination for search results
+     - Implements pagination for search results, handling 20 results per page
-     - Shows toast notifications for watchlist actions
-     - Displays appropriate messages for empty states or errors
-     - Handles 20 results per page

    **AnimeDetailPage**